 Step 2: Remove Dead Branches

 Remove any branches that have been killed by frost.
 These will be a dull brown color and will have no buds or new growth on them.
-Hold sanitized pruning shears at a 45-degree angle and cut the branch, removing as much of the dead plant tissue as possible.
+Hold alcohol-sanitized pruning shears at a 45-degree angle and cut the branch, removing as much of the dead plant tissue as possible.
 Cut the branch back to the base of the shrub, if necessary.
 If you're not sure where the dead wood ends and the healthy growth begins, simply look at the center of a cut branch.
 Living canes are white in the center, while dead canes are brown.

 Step 3: Trim Damaged Canes

-Trim any damaged canes, cutting them back to the place where they connect with larger branches.
+Trim any damaged canes, cutting them back to the place where they connect with healthy branches.
 Look for broken or split branches to remove.
 Additionally, remove any branches that are growing inward, toward the heart of the plant, rather than out toward the open air.
 This thins the shrub and allows air to circulate more freely around the branches, which helps to discourage the development of diseases.

 Step 4: Prune Diseased Branches